Best time to visit Mexico

 The Sierra Tarahumara

-In the Sierra Tarahumara, the climate varies depending on the altitude.
-On the plateau (from altitudes of 6,230 to 7,200ft) and in the canyons, sometimes peaking at 7,870ft, winters are cold, and summers mild.
+The climate in the Sierra Tarahumara varies depending on the altitude.
+On the plateau (from 6,230 to 7,200ft) and in the canyons, sometimes peaking at 7,870ft, winters are cold, and summers are mild.
 The area, therefore, has a temperate climate, and the best time of year to visit is from spring to early autumn.

 Mexico City